jkminder/data2neo-performance-evaluation/ReadMe.md

 ```

 This will repeat each experiment 5 times and create a folder `measurements` with one file per run.
 Each file contains the seconds that the configuration needed for the conversion.

+Use the notebook `analyse_results.ipynb` to collect the results.